Long term food storage refers to food supplies that will stay good for years at a time.

 It’s not enough to live on alone, of course, but if you want more variety and nutritional value in your emergency food supply, it’s a good addition.

-Meals for breakfast and dinner are easily prepared by adding water, and there’s pretty good variety, making Chef’s Banquet a solid pick.
+These entree dinner meals are easily prepared by adding water, and there’s pretty good variety, making Wise Company’s second box a solid pick.

 8. Grizzly Gear Emergency Food Rations

 Grizzly Gear Emergency Food Rations is a rugged and durable emergency food ration that comes in individual 3600 calorie bars.